 - Working as a nurse can bring out the most extreme of emotions.
-You might go from mourning the loss of a patient that you had grown close to, to singing from the mountain tops as a patient who was not expected to make it being well enough to go home.
-This is likely to happen in the same day, maybe even the same hour.
+You might go from mourning the loss of a patient that you had grown close to, to singing from the mountain tops as a patient who was not expected to make it is well enough to go home.
+This is likely to happen on the same day, maybe even the same hour.

 - You will make such a difference in so many people’s lives, on a daily basis.
 Even walking through a grocery store, you might be stopped by someone who remembers you at their bedside giving them hope when they needed it the most.

 - Oh, the places you’ll go!
 You’ll have the opportunity to travel around the world assisting those who need your care, while also getting to experience different countries and cultures.